Large Cap Semiconductor – Broad Line: Broadcom Limited (NASDAQ:AVGO)

 Broadcom Limited (NASDAQ:AVGO), from Technology sector has been on the upside of the performance spectrum.

-At present the return on equity (ROE) stands at -6.00% and the debt to equity stands at 0.7.
+At present the return on equity (ROE) stands at *TBA and the debt to equity stands at 0.72.

 (Good to know: Return on Equity [ROE] is the simple measurement of profitability that takes into account how many dollars of profit an organization makes with each dollar of shareholder’s equity.)